 This is how we used to think and it is one of my biggest regrets - we made ends meet in Auckland, but believed we'd never be able to save; what a load of baloney that was, even if we'd have put away $20 a pay, we'd be in a far better position than we are now.
 But budgeting isn't actually about saving - it's about knowing where your money is going, and the peace of mind that comes from having enough aside to cover the unexpected...
 It may not be a lot, but every dollar helps, and it all adds up in the end.

 * I always over-spend and just can't do anything about it, I am a failure

 This is probably my biggest weakness - I often overspend on groceries, and if I do this a few times in a row I still get in a funk, and then give in and go on a spending spree.
-Eventually the credit card statement will bring me back to reality, and I then have to figure out a way to pay it back.
-I have started three budgets on YNAB, because I'd get myself tied into knots over not keeping it perfectly, and give up again - only to feel guilty, and re-start a fresh once more.
-This one I have had going for a few months now, and I am slowly learning what I am hoping you will understand a lot sooner than me - budgets are not to bind you up, and make you feel guilty; they are a guide.
+Eventually, the credit card statement will bring me back to reality, and I then have to figure out a way to pay it back.
+I started three budgets on YNAB because I'd get myself tied into knots over not keeping it perfectly, and give up again - only to feel guilty, and re-start a fresh once more.
+The last one I had been using for a few months, before setting up my own excel spreadsheet.
+I am slowly learning what I am hoping you will understand a lot sooner than me - budgets are not to bind you up, and make you feel guilty; they are a guide.
 If you overspend one pay cycle, the next pay cycle is a fresh start... so relax, acknowledge you're not perfect and are going to make mistakes - and move on, without beating yourself up this time!
-Hopefully, as I learn this lesson here - I will be able to take it into other areas of my life as well!

 * Budgeting means I have to give up my weekly coffee